1

 - A Lithium lifepo4 battery cannot be damaged by deep discharge and can be fully discharged.

-- The price is 2 to 3 times higher.
+- The price is 2 to 3 times as high.

 Share